Cedar Creek Falls Mt Tamborine

 Cedar Creek Falls is not the same as Cedar Creek Samford

 If you’re trying to find how to get to Cedar Creek Falls, make sure you specify Mount Tamborine, as there is another place with the same name, north-west of Brisbane.
-We wrote about Cedar Creek, Samford and you can read that article by clicking here.
+We wrote about Cedar Creek, Samford here.

 If you’re using a GPS, put in Cedar Creek Falls Rd, Tamborine.
 Look out for the big “Thunderbird Park” sign on Tamborine Mountain Rd, as the road to the Falls is on the same corner as that sign.